 Bisley Rd, Stroud, GL5 1HJ

 Multi award-winning and well known as one of the biggest, busiest and most popular farmers’ markets in the UK.
 Awarded best in the UK for 2013 for a second time by FARMA there is so much on offer, so arrive hungry and buy your picnic here.
+The ultimate farm shop.

 A visual arts and applied arts with curated and artist-led exhibitions, events, talks and educational opportunities.
 Annual Open Studios and Festival every May.
 We support three studios in the centre of Stroud.